Oral Mucous Cyst Symptoms

-Mucoceles often show up on the inside of your lower lips, your gums, the roof of your mouth, or under your tongue.
+There are two types.
+Mucoceles show up on the inside of your lower lips, your gums, the roof of your mouth, or under your tongue.
 Those on the floor of the mouth are called ranulas.
-These are rare, but because they are larger, they can cause more problems with speech, chewing, and swallowing.
+These are rare, but because they’re larger, they can cause more problems with speech, chewing, and swallowing.

 - Moveable and painless

 - Pearly or semi-clear surface or bluish in color